Other products

 Monitor serum potassium and serum calcium in treated animals, particularly potassium levels in cases at risk of hyperkalaemia, such as during chronic renal failure.

-In animals with hepatic impairment, the product may not produce its alkalising action since lactate metabolism may be altered.
+In animals with hepatic impairment, the veterinary medicinal product may not produce its alkalising action since lactate metabolism may be altered.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals: None.
+Special precautions to be taken by the person administering the veterinary medicinal product to animals: Not applicable.

 This veterinary medicinal product is incompatible with methylprednisolone, and sodium lactate or sodium bicarbonate intravenous infusions.